VetrexCZ/Password_generator/README.md

 # Password_generator

-Small program, that generates random strings with numbers using `random` library
+Small program, that generates random `strings` with numbers and uses `random` library